Nathan-Potgieter/Making-of-MCmarket/README.md

 ## Hybrid Copulas

-Tawn’s (1988) Theorem: States that a copula is a convex set and every convex combination of existing copula functions is again a copula.
+Sklar’s (1959) Theorem: States that a copula is a convex set and every convex combination of existing copula functions is again a copula.

 Thus, if ![C\_1(U\_N)](https://latex.codecogs.com/png.latex?C_1%28U_N%29